LysanderG/DComposer/README.markdown

 git clone https://github.com/LysanderG/DComposer.git .
 make
 ```
+variables: release=_0_/1 debug=0/_1_ webkit=0/_1_

 If you are brave (normally should be root for the next 2 )
 ```
 make install
 ```
+prefix defaults to '/usr/local/'

 eventually followed by
 ```
 make uninstall
 ```
+note: Makefile assumes gnu make, so on some systems you might have to use gmake.

 ###Running/Using dcomposer
 Dcomposer is very much in its infancy.
 The user interface is in many instances extremely unintuitive.
 In some cases it is just dead wrong.
 I am actively working on fixing the problems of which I am aware and discovering those that still elude me.
 In other words you are on your own for now.

-###Warning

 #WHY
-DComposer is a fun challenge.
+I am making DComposer as a challenge.
 Originally I had no intention of creating an IDE.
 I tried several IDE/editors in the beginning.
 None of them were truly satisfying.
 Many did not fully support D, others were far too complicated to set up and use (never sure if I installed one of them correctly).
 Emacs and Vim just had horrific learning curves.
 Geany was the IDE I settled for.
 I contemplated making a D plug-in for Geany.
 Realizing I would have to actually learn C, I gave up the plug-in idea.
 So I went on a tangent and started DComposer.
 It was never my intention to reinvent the low level components of an IDE (parsing, editing, compiling, debugging ...) but simply to pull existing tools into one application.
 How hard could that be?

 #WHO REALLY